Parsl/parslguts/monitoring.rst

 Using data frames
 -----------------

-A different approach preferred by many data-literate Parsl users is to treat monitoring data like any other Python data, using Pandas.
+A different approach preferred by many data-literate users is to treat monitoring data like any other Python data, using Pandas.

 .. todo:: one example of non-plot (count tasks?)